kuhlaid/jocoknow/README.md

 ## Update or add packages

 Use Yarn via https://yarnpkg.com/getting-started/install.
-When adding something like a search module to the package.json script, run `yarn up` to update the packages.
+When adding something like a search module to the package.json script, run `yarn up` to update the packages or `yarn add` to add a package.

+To run the build first run `yarn build` then `yarn run serve` (this is ideal because it builds the site search locally).

 ## DocSearch scrapper (DOES NOT WORK even though everything looks like it configured correctly)